scperkins/EJEHardenberg.github.io/public/writing/political/gamer-gate.md

 points without a lot of the drama.
 The drama is what I'm going to look at in the first part of this post because it's how this thing got so big in the first place.

-First off, for a more neutral view on this, check out [aljazeera] they do a good job of remaining neutral most of the time, and while they don't have every fact on there.
+First off, for a more unbiased view on this, check out [aljazeera] they do a good job of remaining neutral most of the time, and while they don't have every fact on there.
 It's a good overview of some of the stuff that's happened.
 Also, GamerGate, despite how much she is mentioned, is not about Zoe Quinn.